If you’re planning a new business, it’s always fun to dream about where you’re going to be in a few years.

 I use LivePlan for checking on all my numbers because it automates the whole process, but you can also run these reports from your accounting system and use a spreadsheet to see how things are going.

-Either way, you’ll probably want to make some changes based on what you find at your monthly review meeting.
-Perhaps you’ll want to change your expense budget, or maybe you’ll want to get certain expenses under control.
+Either way, you’ll probably want to make some changes to your expense budget based on what you find at your monthly review meeting.
+Perhaps you’ll want to adjust your expense budget, or maybe you’ll want to get certain expenses under control.

-Use the budget to guide your business, and give you the control you need to build a successful business.
+Use the budget to guide your business.
+It will give you the control you need to build a successful business.